Are you searching for the Best Fruit Trees For Dry Areas In Kenya?

-Growing fruit trees in Kenya is a profitable venture for many small farmers.
-But which fruits can thrive in the dry areas of kenya?
-Over 80 % of Kenya land is classified as arid and semi-arid.
-The region is known for its hot and dry climate, making it challenging to grow normal food and cash crops.
-Lucky for you, there are some fruit trees that do best in these conditions and can give you dependable income for years.
+Fruits farming in Kenya is a profitable venture for many small scale farmers.
+Over 80 % of Kenya land is classified as arid and semi-arid (ASAL).
+These region are known for hot and dry climate, making them unsuitable for crops farming.
+Luckily, there are a few types of fruits that do best in these dry and hot conditions and can give you dependable income for years.

 Hylocereus undatus. other common names; Cereus triangularis, Thanh long, Strawberry Pear, Cactus fruit, Night blooming Cereus, Jesus in the Cradle